-38. The ECU MUST be installed inside the cockpit.
+37. The ECU MUST be installed inside the cockpit.
 Typically behind the firewall in order to keep it dry and free for the head exposure and heat soaking in the engine cowling compartment.
 A CNC machined waterproof chassis is also available upon request for seaplane or amfib installations.
+Ensure the ECU is mounted in such a way that the barb fitting and main AMP connector faces DOWN.

-- 39. Below is a layout of the wiring harness.
-Unless the O2 sensor kit if purchased, the O2 connector shall be left unplugged.
-The WG-SERVO is for use when running with a servo operated turbo charger or the Rotax 914, and the BOOST is used when using a vacuum wastegate actuator fitted turbo charger. - 1.
-O2 3-pin connector.
-Pin-1 RED +12v, Pin-2 PURPLE signal, Pin-3 BLACK ground - 2.
+- 38. Below is a layout of the wiring harness. - 39.
+The WG-SERVO is for use when running with a servo operated turbo charger or the Rotax® 914 turbo. - 1.
+O2 PLX DEVICE 3-pin connector.
+Pin-1 RED +12v, Pin-2 GREY 5v signal, Pin-3 BLACK ground - 2.
 WG-SERVO 6-pin connector.
-Pin-1 WHITE, Pin-2 YELLOW, Pin-3 BLACK, Pin-4 RED, Pin-5 GREY - 3.
-BOOST 2-pin connector. +12v / +v (Non-polarized).
+Pin-1 WHITE, Pin-2 YELLOW, Pin-3 BLACK, Pin-4 RED, Pin-5 GREY